mgalland/company/pages/pages-root-folder/index.md

 My goal is to help plant breeding companies, small and medium size business as well as academic research groups to make sense of this data deluge.  <br/>

-Whether you are interested in building a database, performing bioinformatic analyses or organizing <em>ad hoc</em>
+Whether you are interested in performing bioinformatic analyses or organizing <em>ad hoc</em>
-training workshops, my company can provide these services to your business. <a href="services/">Find out more on what I can offer to your business here</a>.</p>
+training workshops, my company can provide these services to your business.
+Services in genomics and various "omics" are listed in the <a href="genomics/">Genomics page</a> while training support is indicated in the <a href="training/">Training page</a>.

 <h2>Expertise</h2>